platformatic/mcp-node/README.md

 - `args`: (Optional) Array of arguments to pass to the script
 - `stdin`: (Optional) Text to provide as standard input to the script
 - `cwd`: (Optional) Directory to run the script in (defaults to OS temp directory if not specified)
+- `timeout`: (Optional) Timeout in milliseconds after which the process is killed (defaults to 60000ms)

 Example prompt: "Run the test.js script with arguments 'hello' and 'world'"